karlsb/ChatApp/README.md

 *client socket events*
 - recieve message

-**useOpenChatRoom**
-handles fetching messages froma certain for a user. --- hook name misleading, should consider changing it to something like "useFetchRoomMessages".
+**useOpenChatRoom** - Handles fetching messages froma certain for a user. --- hook name misleading, should consider changing it to something like "useFetchRoomMessages".

 *socket emits*
 - open room callback